XenonCode - Documentation

 These functions MUST be called as trailing functions, and they do not return anything, instead they modify the array

-Trailing members for Arrays and Texts
+Trailing members for Arrays

 Using the trail operator ., we can also return a specific information about certain types of variables.